Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Static types

-Kotlin serialization is fully static with respect to types by default.
+Kotlin Serialization is fully static with respect to types by default.
 The structure of encoded objects is determined by *compile-time* types of objects.
 Let's examine this aspect in more detail and learn how to serialize polymorphic data structures, where the type of data is determined at runtime.

-To show the static nature of Kotlin serialization let us make the following setup.
+To show the static nature of Kotlin Serialization let us make the following setup.
 An `open class Project` has just the `name` property, while its derived `class OwnedProject` adds an `owner` property.
 In the below example, we serialize `data` variable with a static type of `Project` that is initialized with an instance of `OwnedProject` at runtime.